-About KauaiAlso consider 28 Kauai hotels and 1171 Kauai reviews.
+About KauaiAlso consider 28 Kauai hotels and 1185 Kauai vacation reviews.

 Kauai is a land of adventure and scenic beauty from the steep seacliffs of the world-renowned Na Pali Coast to pristine beaches, botanical gardens and great hikes.
 More than just a vacation destination, Kauai is a place to create memories that will last a lifetime.